-MEST 302 | ARABIC PROFICIENCY II (3-0-3)

-Prerequisite: MEST 301 | S This course is designed to provide advanced Arab
+MEST 302 | ARABIC PROFICIENCY II (3-0-3) Prerequisite: MEST 301 | S

 This course is designed to provide advanced Arabic speakers with higher level linguistic skills required to analyze and evaluate Arabic language media and literature in Modern Standard Arabic (MSA).
 Emphasis will be placed on vocabulary acquisition, textual analysis, and students' ability to create content in Arabic.